radiovisual/print-object/README.md

 # print-object [![Build Status](https://travis-ci.org/radiovisual/print-object.svg)](https://travis-ci.org/radiovisual/print-object)

-Pretty-print an object's keys and values to a string
+> Pretty-print an object's keys and values to a string or HTML.

 Supports the printing of embedded objects and arrays.

 ## Installation
 ```